How to Increase the Chance of Pregnancy After 35?Fertility Treatment

 What Age Is the Advanced Maternal Age?

-As said above, it is not possible to determine the threshold of advanced maternal age accurately; however, it is considered to be 35.
-Even with the development of assisted reproductive technologies such as egg freezing and embryo freezing through IVF, it is still not possible to be safe from the risks of pregnancy at an advanced age such as multiple births.
+As said above, it is impossible to determine the threshold of advanced maternal age accurately; however, it is considered 35.
+Even with the development of assisted reproductive technologies such as egg freezing and embryo freezing through IVF, it is still impossible to be safe from the risks of pregnancy after 35, such as multiple births.

-Female ability to get pregnant begins from the first period cycle and continues until menopause (end of menstruation).
+Female ability to get pregnant begins from the first-period cycle until menopause (end of menstruation).
 The chance of a successful pregnancy is 30% in a monthly cycle in fertile couples under normal conditions.
-However, pregnancy-related risks are not the same at all ages and may be associated with a higher risk at certain times.
+However, pregnancy-related risks vary at all ages and may be associated with a higher risk at certain times.

-According to OB-GYNs' advice, the best time to get pregnant for women is their 20th.
+According to OB-GYNs' advice, the best time to get pregnant for women is the 20th.
 The reason is that they have enough physical ability to endure the pregnancy in this decade.
-On the other hand, from their 30th, women's ability to have children decreases.
-Female reproductive ability falls drastically after the age of 37.
+On the other hand, from age 30, women's ability to have children decreases.
+Female reproductive ability falls drastically after the age of 35.

 The risk of birth defects and miscarriage will also increase after 35.
 Therefore, it is recommended that over-35-year-old pregnant women be under the supervision of a doctor and perform more tests regarding the health of the mother and the baby.